 A. Every company must decide what best practices work in its particular context and objectives.
 But, from my experience, here are a few practices leading companies have done to help improve ESG performance:

 - Consider the impact of the entire business model.
 As a company, it’s great to focus on improving the employee experience, or getting third-party validation for your product—for example, LEED Certification.
 However, there are many other important aspects of a business that can have a positive social or environmental impact.
 For example: consider a supply chain.
 If you are a large manufacturing company, you likely have a large supply chain that you can influence.
 Require vendors to meet certain ESG criteria in order to obtain your business.
-This will allow you to scale your impact beyond your primary stakeholders such as customers and employees.
+This will allow you to scale your impact beyond your core constituents such as customers and employees.

 - Provide employees a sense of purpose.
 Ensure everyone at the company understands what the company is trying to accomplish, both its financial and ESG objectives, and build excitement and a sense of purpose.
 Ultimately, a company’s employees are its biggest ambassadors, so getting this right is important.
 If you treat your employees well, you will attract better talent, and your product will improve.
 I recently heard of one company that has a $10,000 fund that it gives to one employee every year who may need it for unexpected emergencies or circumstances.
 This may not be realistic for all companies, but it’s a good example of putting employees first.